-Telehealth has been around for decades, but its use has grown rapidly in recent years, especially since the coronavirus disease outbreak.
+Telehealth has been around for decades, but its use has grown rapidly in recent years.
 From 2014 to 2018, provider-to-patient use of telehealth in nonhospital settings grew 1,400%, according to claims data analyzed by FAIR Health.
 In terms of hospitals, about 35% used telehealth in 2010, according to the American Hospital Association, and about 76% of hospitals had adopted telehealth by 2017.

 A 2018 study by the Behavioral Health Workforce Research Center at the University of Michigan found that 47% of respondents used telehealth for behavioral health services.
 Of those who used telehealth, the most common types of providers using the service were psychiatrists (78%), mental health counselors (33%), social workers (24%), psychologists (16%), and addiction counselors (12%).